Man, Woman and Sin

-Man, Woman and Sin (1927) is a silent film produced and distributed by Metro-Goldwyn-Mayer.
+Man, Woman and Sin is a 1927 American silent drama film produced and distributed by Metro-Goldwyn-Mayer.
 The film was directed by Monta Bell and John Gilbert, and stars Gilbert and stage actress Jeanne Eagels in one of her rare film appearances.

-The film is obscure but survives complete, but has yet to be released on VHS or DVD.
+Plot

+Albert Whitcomb is devoted to his mother.
+He lands a job as a cub reporter at a newspaper and becomes romantically entangled with the society editor, Vera Worth.
+However, he does not realize that she is the mistress of the paper's owner, Bancroft.